D. J. Kennington: Monster Energy Cup Series

 Kennington made his Sprint Cup Series debut at the 2016 Can-Am 500 at Phoenix in the No. 55 for Premium Motorsports, where he finished 35th.
 In 2017, he joined newly-formed Gaunt Brothers Racing to run the Daytona 500 in the No. 96 Toyota Camry.
-He qualified in 28th after racing his way in during the second Can-Am Duel qualifying race, but got collected in a 16-car crash on lap 129.
+He qualified in 28th after racing his way in during the second Can-Am Duel qualifying race, but got collected in a sixteen-car crash on lap 129.
 He attempted to qualify again for the team at Talladega, but failed to do so.
 He ran the No. 15 Premium Motorsports at Daytona in July.

 In 2018, Kennington returned to Gaunt Brothers Racing, with the team attempting a part-time schedule in the No. 96.
 At Bristol, Kennington, who is Canadian, ran a paint scheme in memoriam following the Humboldt Broncos bus crash.
 He finished 27th in the tribute car, with the hood being auctioned for charity.
 For the FireKeepers Casino 400 at Michigan, Kennington drove the No. 7 for Premium Motorsports.

 For the 2019 STP 500, Kennington joined Spire Motorsports' No. 77 Chevrolet.

 Xfinity Series

 In 2007–2009 he ran the Nationwide Series part-time for MacDonald Motorsports in a Dodge Charger.
-He has over 30 starts but has never cracked the Top 10.
-His career best NASCAR Nationwide Series finish was an 11th-place finish driving for Rensi-Hamilton in the Del Monte Ford in the 2010 race in Montreal.
+He has over thirty starts but has never cracked the top-ten.
+His career best NASCAR Nationwide Series finish was an eleventh place finish driving for Rensi-Hamilton in the Del Monte Ford in the 2010 race in Montreal.
 Kennington has also raced for Jennifer Jo Cobb Racing in the NASCAR Nationwide Series in 2011 Montreal event.

 Gander Outdoors Truck Series

 In 2010, he ran some races with Rick Ware Racing and finished seventeenth in his first Camping World Truck Series start at Martinsville Speedway.

 In 2013, Kennington returned to the Camping World Truck Series at Phoenix International Raceway, driving the No. 1 Chevrolet Silverado for Rick Ware Racing; he finished last after an early accident.
-Three years later, Kennington ran two Truck races for Premium Motorsports at Canadian Tire Motorsports Park and Martinsville Speedway, finishing 14th and 23rd, respectively.
+Three years later, Kennington ran two Truck races for Premium Motorsports at Canadian Tire Motorsports Park and Martinsville Speedway, finishing fourteenth and 23rd, respectively.
 In 2017, he and Gaunt Brothers Racing contested the Truck race at Mosport in the No. 96 Toyota Tundra.
-He rejoined Premium Motorsports' No. 15 truck at Talladega where he finished 15th.
+He rejoined Premium Motorsports' No. 15 truck at Talladega where he finished fifteenth.

 In August 2019, Kennington replaced a suspended Tyler Dippel in the No. 02 Young's Motorsports truck at Mosport.